Unschoolers/Calcul8/docs/refactorplan.md

 - `resolveApiBaseUrl()` in `src/app-core/methods/ui/api-client.ts`
 - `resolveCardsApiBaseUrl()` in `src/components/windows/singles/useSinglesCatalogSearch.ts`

-That duplication is no longer catastrophic, but it is still easy for callers to drift on env lookup, cached fallback behavior, and missing-config handling.
+That duplication is easy to overlook until a third client drifts on env lookup, cached fallback behavior, or missing-config handling.

 Refactor toward: